senyor/ubports-pinephone/README.md

 ## How do I install Ubuntu Touch on my PinePhone?

-Please note that our PinePhone images are currently **not suitable for daily use**.
-See [this repository's Issues tab][] for more information.

 You will need a microSD card, 8GB or larger.

 1. Download `ubuntu-touch-pinephone.img.gz` from [the latest rootfs-pinephone-systemimage build on UBports CI](https://ci.ubports.com/job/rootfs/job/rootfs-pinephone-systemimage/)